RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 The KryoFlux can be used with Windows, Mac, and Linux machines, and has both command line and GUI interfaces.
 Scripts using the KryoFlux command line tools on the BitCurator machine are preferred in most cases, but it is also possible to use the GUI on the FRED.

+Currently at the RAC, imaging of 3 1/2 an 5 1/4 floppy disks is done exclusively on the FRED.

+**Instructions for imaging 3 1/2 an 5 1/4 floppy disks on the BitCurator is still under development.**

 ### KryoFlux Hardware Setup on the FRED

+If you encounter issues setting up or using the KryoFlux cosult [Troubleshoot 3 1/2 Inch and 5 1/4 Inch Floppy Disks](troubleshooting#3-and-1-half-inch-and-5-and-1-quarter-inch-floppy-disks)

 Warning: Incorrect setup can damage the KryoFlux and void our warranty.
-Follow the setup instructions carefully; for more details and images see the [official documentation](&lt;<http://>kryoflux.com/?page=download\#docs&gt;) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.
+Follow the setup instructions carefully; for more details and images see the [official documentation](https://kryoflux.com/?page=download#docs) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.

 1. On a flat, non-conductive surface, connect the drive to the KryoFlux using the floppy data cable.
 2. Connect KryoFlux to the FRED using the USB port in the back of the tower.